 Generating electricity from the wind makes economic as well as environmental sense.
 The costs of onshore wind energy fell fourfold in the 1980s, and halved again in the 1990s through a combination of innovation and economies of scale.

 As world fossil fuel prices rise and become more volatile as reserves diminish, wind power can help insulate the economy and individuals from those price shocks.
 For example, the cost of electricity from gas turbine plants in the UK has almost doubled since 2006.

-The report’s advice is clear: wind energy is an affordable and practical option.
-But if Britain seriously harbours big ambitions to maintain its position as a world-leading player in offshore wind, the government needs to bring in policies that cut construction costs and support the rapid development of a UK based industry.
+If Britain seriously harbours big ambitions to maintain its position as a world-leading player in offshore wind, the government needs to bring in policies that cut construction costs and support the rapid development of the UK industry.

 Campaigning for a clean energy revolution